-- 92. The CEO, as Accounting Officer, must inform the ESFA immediately if a Trust deficit is anticipated. - 93.
-If the Trust is anticipating a deficit at the end of any financial year, the Board of Directors and the CEO have a responsibility to ensure action is taken at the earliest opportunity.
-This action may include the removal/reduction of delegated powers given to Academy LGB for financial management.
-The Board of Directors must ensure that a recovery plan is submitted and approved by the ESFA.
+- 89. The CEO, as Accounting Officer, must inform the ESFA immediately if a Trust deficit is anticipated. - 90.
+If Huish is anticipating a deficit at the end of any financial year, The Board and the CEO have a responsibility to ensure action is taken at the earliest opportunity.
+This action may include the removal/reduction of delegated powers given to an Academy LGB for financial management.
+The Board must ensure that a recovery plan is submitted and approved by the ESFA.